Josiah-praise/CeloPong/docs/dev-notes/note-85-my-wins-payout.md

 - Document the logic so future contributors avoid repeating the bug.
 - Surface aggregate claimable/claimed totals so the benefit is obvious at a glance.
 - Provide helper utilities (`computePrizeFromStake`, `sumWei`) for future payout work.
+- Keep `PRIZE_MULTIPLIER` defined in `frontend/src/constants.js` in sync with backend economics.

 ## Proposed Steps